 The satellite connectivity backhauls Smart Meter data from a satellite antenna mounted on an Advanced Metering Infrastructure (AMI) concentrator to the utility’s data center.
 Each AMI concentrator links to multiple smart meters via a local wireless network.

 In this configuration example, satellite communications co-locate with the primary gateway communication to aggregate meter data at the gateway, extending the network reach across a utility’s entire service.

-Alternative flow
+Alternative Flow

 None